-From experiments in header bidding, to the impact of color in AdSense, and the real story behind how Sortable came to be, here are our top five most-viewed articles of 2016:
+From experiments in header bidding, to the impact of color in AdSense, and the real story behind how Sortable came to be, here are our top most-viewed articles of 2016:

 It’s been a big year — HUGE.
 And we have some numbers to share just how crazy things have gotten over here.